w40141/srgat/README.md

 srgat -i hoge.rs
 ```

-- Display the all saved tags
+- Display the all saved tags in default file or target file

 ```
-srgat -s (or --show)
+srgat -s (or --show) (target_file)
 ```

-- Display the saved tabs in the current directory
+- Display the saved tags in the current directory

 ```
-srgat -d (or --dump) -f fuga.rs
+srgat -d (or --dump) save_file -f fuga.rs
 ```

+## Tags

+- TODO:
+- INFO:
+- FIX:

 ## Configuration